vfarcic/cncf-demo/manuscript/develop/devspace-kustomize.md

 # In the first terminal
 exit

-# In the second terminal
+# Close the second terminal
-exit

 devspace purge --namespace dev
 ```